hyqshr/GrepFile/README.md

 ### Step 1: Upload GitHub and Greptile API Token

 1. Open the Command Palette in Visual Studio Code with `Ctrl+Shift+P`.
-2. Type and select `GrepFile: Enter GitHub token and Greptile API key` command.
+2. Search and select `GrepFile: Enter GitHub token and Greptile API key` command.
 3. Enter your GitHub token and Greptile API key as prompted.

 ### Step 2: Index Your Repository

-If your repository has not been indexed yet, follow these steps to index it:
+If your repository has not been indexed yet, follow these steps:

 1. Open the Command Palette with `Ctrl+Shift+P`.
 2. Execute the `GrepFile: Send Repository Data` command to start the indexing process.

+Note: Indexing process may take 15-20 minutes the first time the repository is being indexed

 ### Step 3: Search for Files

-Once the setup is complete, you can begin searching for files:
+Once the setup is complete, you can start searching for files in two easy ways:

-1. Open the Command Palette with `Ctrl+Shift+P`.
-Execute the `GrepFile: Find files` command.
+1. Open the Command Palette using `Ctrl+Shift+P` and execute the `GrepFile: Find files` command.
-2. Or, direct type `Shift + Space`
+2. Alternatively, simply press `Shift + Space`.

-3. Type the context or the name of the file you are looking for.
+Then, type the context or the name of the file you're searching for.

 ## Commands

-- `GrepFile: Enter Github Token and Greptile API Key`: Triggers a prompt to ask for github token and Greptile API key.
+- `GrepFile: Enter Github Token and Greptile API Key`: Triggers a prompt to enter github token and Greptile API key.

 - `GrepFile: Find files`: Initiates a search operation based on user input.